HassiumTeam/Hassium/docs/Standards.md

 ## Spacing

-Every progrmmer has their own ideas on what spacing should look like, and for the most part, that's okay, and in Hassium it shouldn't be that big of a deal either, but here are the best practices in my mind on spacing.
+Every programmer has their own ideas on what spacing should look like, and for the most part, that's okay, and in Hassium it shouldn't be that big of a deal either, but here are the best practices in my mind on spacing.